Can I Recover Compensation for Food Poisoning?

 Financial Damages You Can Pursue Following Food Poisoning

-If you suffered from food poisoning, you may be able to pursue certain types of compensation.
+If you suffer from food poisoning, you may be able to pursue certain types of compensation.
 This compensation is usually broken down into the following two categories:

 Economic Damages in a Food-Borne Illness Lawsuit